How to Block Suspicious Accessibility Services in Android Apps

 Figure 1: Fusion Set that will contain the Block Suspicious Accessibility Services feature

-3. Follow the steps in Sections 2.2.1-2.2.2 of this article, Building the Block Suspicious Accessibility Services feature via Appdome Console, to add the Block Suspicious Accessibility Services feature to this Fusion Set.
+2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Block Suspicious Accessibility Services feature to your Fusion Set via the Appdome Console.

 4. Open the Fusion Set Detail Summary by clicking the “...” symbol on the far-right corner of the Fusion Set.
 Copy the Fusion Set ID from the Fusion Set Detail Summary (as shown below): fusion Set Detail Summary image

-2. Building the Block Suspicious Accessibility Services feature via Appdome Console
+1. Add the Block Suspicious Accessibility Services feature to your security template.

-1. Where: Inside the Appdome Console, go to Build > Anti Fraud Tab > Social Engineering Prevention section.
+1. Navigate to Build > Anti Fraud tab > Social Engineering Prevention section in the Appdome Console.

 1. Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Block Suspicious Accessibility Services.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Suspicious Accessibility Services.

 2. Threat-Events™ ON > In-App Detection